rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

 Advantages: Fast.

 Disadvantages: Not safe!
-The sender and receiver must agree upon a secret key and prevent others from get access to it.
+The sender and receiver must agree upon a secret key and prevent others from getting access to it.
 There is also a big problem if they are not in the same physical location because of key distribution.
-How could you give you home key to you roommate, which is in America while you are in China?
+How could you give your home key to your roommate, which is in America while you are in China?

 Practical advice: Symmetric key should be changed with any message, so that